hyperledger/besu-docs/docs/Concepts/Node-Types.md

     }
     ```

+Defined checkpoints are currently included in the network configurations for Ethereum Mainnet and
+the Ropsten and Goerli testnets.

-If you enable checkpoint sync without a checkpoint configuration in the genesis file, Besu will snap sync from the
+If you enable checkpoint sync without a checkpoint configuration in the genesis file, Besu will snap
-genesis block.
+sync from the genesis block.

 ## Run an archive node